5 Ways the Cold Weather Affects Your Roof

 Wind Damage

-While wind damage can occur at any point during the year, there is something damaging about those harsh, winter winds.
+While wind damage can occur at any point during the year, those harsh, winter winds are much more damaging.
 During the winter, many homes incur significant wind damage to their roofs.
 The most prominent effect of wind damage is damaged or removed shingles.
 Missing and broken shingles significantly reduce the roof’s efficiency.
 Once shingles have been broken or pulled off, the likelihood of your roof leaking increases, and the ability of your roof to keep heat in decreases.

 Leaking